 While radiation kills the cancer cells, the normal cells are usually able to recover.
 And your side effects generally get better over a few weeks.

 Finding out about side effects

-Before you start your treatment, talk about any likely side effects with the staff in your radiotherapy team.
-Knowing about the side effects can help you to prepare and to manage any problems.
+Before you start treatment your doctor will explain any possible side effects of the treatment.
+Knowing about the side effects can help you to prepare and manage any problems.

 Ask about any possible long term side effects that the treatment may cause or anything else you might be worried about.

 Side effects during treatment

 Radiotherapy affects people in different ways, so it's difficult to predict exactly what side effects you will have and how bad they might be.
-Some people only have mild side effects but for others the side effects are more severe.
+Some people only have mild side effects but for others the side effects can be more severe.

 Tiredness and weakness

 You might feel tired or lack energy when you're having radiotherapy.
 This may last for a few weeks after the treatment ends.

 - your body is repairing damage to healthy cells